 Name: Pterocarya fraxinifolia

-Common Name: Caucasian wingnut
+Common Name: Caucasian wingnut or walnut

 Other Name: Caucasian walnut